felixreichenbach/logger/README.md

 #### Component Level

-To enable debug log level for a single component you can either enable it via context menue or add this to the component JSON config:
+To enable debug log level for a single component you can either enable it via context menue or add this to the component JSON config.
+**Module / component restart required**

 ```json
 "log_configuration":{